Answering your questions about what vaccinations are required for nurses in Australia

 In addition to the vaccines for all healthcare workers, the hepatitis A vaccine is recommended for:

-• healthcare workers who work with Aboriginal and Torres Strait Islander children in the Northern Territory, Queensland, South Australia or Western Australia
+- healthcare workers who work in remote Indigenous communities or with Indigenous children in Northern Territory, Queensland, South Australia or Western Australia

-• other specified healthcare workers in some states or territories
+- other specified healthcare workers in some states or territories – Other specified healthcare workers in some jurisdictions

 In addition to the vaccines for all healthcare workers, consider the BCG (bacille Calmette–Guérin) vaccine for healthcare workers who may be at high risk of exposure to drug-resistant cases of tuberculosis (depending on state or territory guidelines).